Tithing is a topic that many Christians often wonder about. Does the New Testament say we should tithe?

 Q. Are there any examples of tithing in the Bible?

 A. Yes, there are several examples of tithing in the Bible.
-One well-known example is in the book of Genesis, where Abraham gave a tithe to Melchizedek, the priest of God Most High (Genesis 14:17-20).
+A well-known example is in Genesis.
+Abraham gave a tithe to Melchizedek, the priest of God Most High (Genesis 14:17-20).

 Q. Are there specific scriptures in the New Testament that mention tithing?

 A. Yes.
 Mathew 23:23 and Hebrews 7:8 mention tithing.
-2 Corinthians 9:6-10 encourages generous giving to support the preaching of the gospel, the poor, widows, and orphans.
+While 2 Corinthians 9:6-10 encourages us to give generously to support the gospel’s preaching, and help the poor, widows, and orphans.

 I read Matthew 23:23 and picked a completely different revelation from it.
 In this passage, Jesus is clearly addressing the Pharisees—people still under the law.
 He wasn’t speaking to Christians, who would come later.
 He explicitly links tithing to the LAW, saying, “You give a tenth of your spices… but have neglected the more important matters of the law.” (again, meaning tithing was a requirement of the LAW) And even within the law, Jesus highlights that the tithe didn’t carry as much weight as justice, mercy, and faithfulness.
 Again in that verse, He says, “You should have practiced the latter, without neglecting the former,” here Jesus is advising those still bound by the law to observe both tithing and the higher virtues of justice, mercy, and faithfulness.